Definition of SSH from Wikipedia :

 This entry must point to the port that is enabled on the router for

-it is advisable to use a port outside the default scan range, so we use
+sets it as the default.
+However, it is advisable to use a port outside

 Port 5874